CatTanker/cnc_map_tool_guide/docs/additional_tools.md

 ### Handama's Random Map Generator [RA2]

-This is a largely customisable map generator, capable of making highly detailed random maps, as well as automating a render of these maps to be produced.
+This is a largely customisable map generator, capable of making highly detailed random maps, as well as automating a render of these maps to be produced in batch.
 To run, please check the [instructions](https://github.com/handama/RandomMapGenerator_RA2) and download a build from [GitHub](https://github.com/handama/RandomMapGenerator_RA2/releases).
 As of writing this page, four environments have been configured.
 I have included a HD Render of each map, as well as a download if you wish to check it yourself.
+More examples exist on the GitHub.

 [Temperate [Map Download]](Assets/TEMMAP9.map)
 ![TemperateMapRender](Assets/TEMMAP9.jpg)